jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![localruncontext](img/localruncontext.jpg)

 The script now runs and after about 45 seconds, it fails.
-This is because the last_review field is extracted as a string, but we later try to compare it to a DateTime value at line
+This is because the **last_review** field is extracted as a string, but we later try to compare it to a DateTime value at line
 43.

 All fields in an Extract statement should be cast as the data type you’ll need to work with.
-To resolve this issue, we need to indicate that the field be extracted as a DateTime type instead of string.
+To resolve this issue, we need to indicate that the field should be extracted as a DateTime type instead of string.
 We do this by changing String to DateTime in the Extract statement.

 4.